dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 > touch /etc/dcache/htpasswd
 > htpasswd -bm /etc/dcache/htpasswd tester tester12
 >
-> Adding password for user tester
+> Adding password for user tester--??
 >
 > htpasswd -bm /etc/dcache/htpasswd admin dickerelch
 >
-> Adding password for user admin
+> Adding password for user admin--??

 Next, we need to tell dCache which uid and gids these users should be assigned.
-To do this, create the file /etc/dcache/multi-mapfile with the following content:
+To do this, create the file **/etc/dcache/multi-mapfile** with the following content:
 > username:tester uid:1000 gid:1000,true
 > username:admin uid:0 gid:0,true